flasco/Reader_F/README.md

 # Reader_F
-This is a novel read app powered by react-native. it use:
+This is a novel reader app powered by react-native. it use:

 1.react-navigation